prof-rossetti/intro-to-python/exercises/dev-collaboration/README.md

 ## Instructions

-Follow the instructions in each of the sections below.
-For the purpose of this exercise, we'll be using specific repos and wanting to make specific changes to those repos.
+Follow the instructions in each of the exercises below, to practice collaboration for three different use cases.
+For the second and third use case, we'll be using specific repos and wanting to make specific changes to those repos.

 ### Independent Projects